SevketYALCIN/blog/src/pages/blog/responsive-charts-using-Chart.js-and-react-chartjs-2/index.md

 ```
 # Conclusion
 That's it, thanks for reading.
 If you have any question or if something seems off, please leave a comment below.

+You can check the code of this tutorial on [my Github](https://github.com/SevketYALCIN/chartjs-react-article-code "chartjs-react-article-code Github").